 Soho is rich in great coffee, especially the sort that you drink on the run or in Italian bar-styles, standing at the counter.

-Pubs, gastropubs and bars
+Pubs, gastropubs and bars in Soho

-You're spoiled for steak choice in Soho, and some the best are Prix Fixe, with a French bistro feel, Flat Iron (branches on Beak Street and Denmark Street) for a more British take and Zelman Meats doing beef by the weight in a traditional steakhouse setting.
+You're spoiled for steak choice in Soho, and some of the best are Prix Fixe, with a French bistro feel, Flat Iron (branches on Beak Street and Denmark Street) for a more British take and Zelman Meats doing beef by the weight in a traditional steakhouse setting.

-There are a few places on the fancier end of the spectrum that would make for good occasion-dining — the high-tradition French formality of L'escargot, the hushed velvet dining room of Dean Street Townhouse and the Grand Brasserie styling and basement cabaret of Brasserie Zedel all have a lot of swagger in their different ways.
+There are a few places on the fancier end of the spectrum that make for great occasion-dining — the high-tradition French formality of L'escargot, the hushed velvet dining room of Dean Street Townhouse and the Grand Brasserie styling and basement cabaret of Brasserie Zedel all have a lot of swagger in their different ways.

 Proving that Soho's late-night spirit hasn't fled, two music venues are still going strong till the small hours — at Ain’t Nothin But the Blues Bar there's live blues, grassroots and jam sessions till 2am at weekends, and at Ronnie Scott's there’s everything from Balkan fusion jazz to trad jazz quartets until 3am every night.